maxcoh3n/cse110-w21-group10/index.md

 Click [here](https://maxcoh3n.github.io/About-Me/) for Max's github page.

 #### Jerry
+> Hello, my name is Jerry Waldorf.
+I am from the Los Angeles area, and I am a big LA sports fan.
+I enjoy spending time with friends and family.
+My main hobbies are playing fantasy sports, watching movies, and trying new food.
+I hope to one day apply my computer science background to a sports analyst field, preferably baseball.

+Click [here](https://jerrywaldorfiii.github.io/CSE_110_Projects/) for Jerry's github page.

 #### An
 > I'm An Vu, my friends usually call me Uvna which is my name backward.
 First it was for fun, but now it becomes my nickname.
 I am a transfer student